tlageman/tlageman/index.md

 [See more details here.](https://tlageman.github.io/Project4/FinalProject_Lageman.html)

-This is where my final project for GES 687 will be.
+This is where my final project for GES 687 will be put.

 <small>__Tools__: QGIS, R